ibm-cloud-docs/codeengine/troubleshoot-build.md

     The image URL is included in the error message to help you identify which {{site.data.keyword.registryfull_notm}} namespace is affected.
 The namespace can be in a different {{site.data.keyword.cloud_notm}} account than your {{site.data.keyword.codeenginefull_notm}} project.

 2. After you complete the corrective actions, use the [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command to submit a new build run.
-Make sure to use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
+For the `buildrun submit` command, you must specify the `--build` option to provide the name of your build configuration.
+You can optionally specify the `--name` option  to provide the name for this build run.
+If you specify the `--name` option, make sure that you use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
 For example,

     ```
     ibmcloud ce buildrun submit --build <BUILD_NAME> --name <BUILDRUN_NAME>